-This window open for loading data from external sources like Excel, etc..
-Click on "Cancel", so that we can save the document with the blank datamodel and dashboard.
+If you want to use data source different from Excel format like access or qvd data source going through this process->Click on "Cancel", so that we can save the document with the blank datamodel and dashboard.

 Step4: To save the created document, click on the "Save" icon as shown below.
-Save the document anywhere on the local machine.
+Save the document anywhere on the local machine and give the name of the application as you wants to create.

-Step 5 For loading the tables into the QlikView datamodel, we need to open the Script editor ("Edit Script") as shown below.
+Step 5 For loading the tables into the QlikView datamodel, we need to open the Script editor ("Edit Script") By going through the option available in File available in the menu as shown below.